Now Reading

 When the third eye chakra is blocked or imbalanced, we may experience physical symptoms such as headaches, vision problems, and insomnia.

-Emotional symptoms could include a lack of clarity or direction, confusion, and a feeling of being disconnected from one’s higher purpose.
+Emotional symptoms could include a lack of clarity or direction, confusion, and feeling disconnected from one’s higher purpose.

 How to balance the third eye chakra